Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition

 \section{Diagonalization: Extended}

-By Theorems \ref{thm:bosoniccountable}--\ref{thm:fermioniccountableESS}, we know that $ \cV $ is implementable by $ \UUU_\cV $ in the extended sense under fairly mild assumptions (namely $ v^*v $ having countable spectrum).
-Now it would be interesting to know if this $ \UUU_\cV $ can be used to diagonalize quadratic Hamiltonians $ H $.\\ This requires precise definitions of ``quadratic Hamiltonian'' and ``diagonalized'', first, which we give in Section \ref{subsec:diagonalizationextdef}.
-The following Sections \ref{subsec:diagonalizationboson} and \ref{subsec:diagonalizationfermion} provide diagonalizability criteria in Propositions \ref{prop:diagonalizableboson} and \ref{prop:diagonalizablefermion}, which are a simple consequence of combining results from \cite{NamNapiorkowskiSolovej2016} about when a diagonalizing $ \cV $ exists with results from Theorems \ref{thm:bosoniccountable}--\ref{thm:fermioniccountableESS} about when $ \UUU_\cV $ is implementable in the extended sense.\\
+As we now have conditions for $ \cV $ being implementable by $ \UUU_\cV $ in the extended sense, it would be interesting to diagonalize quadratic Hamiltonians $ H $ via $ \UUU_\cV $.
+We now give precise definitions of ``quadratic Hamiltonian'' and ``diagonalized'' in the extended sense and provide diagonalizability criteria in Propositions \ref{prop:diagonalizableboson} and \ref{prop:diagonalizablefermion}.\\